 “I have a part-time job waiting for me back at home, but I know many of my peers in similar financial situations might not have that readily accessible to them,” he said.

 “It’s truly a shame to see this when many of these institutions have multi-billion dollar endowments that can easily afford them the ability to accommodate these students’ needs.”

-As for the future with online classes, AU International Relations student Anny Arroyo Pena predicts that students will actually pack into public spaces more in order to utilize free resources like wifi.
-From her own experience, she said many students don’t buy textbooks for classes because they are too expensive and rely on public spaces like the library instead.
+As for the future with online classes, AU International Relations student Anny Arroyo Pena predicts that students will actually pack into public spaces more in order to utilize free resources like WiFi.
+From her own experience, she said that many students typically don’t buy textbooks for classes because they are too expensive and rely on public spaces like the library instead.

-Arroyo Pena also said she agrees with the university’s overall decision, but said she wished there was more clarity, transparency and direction from AU in their initial announcement email.
+Arroyo Pena also said that she agrees with the university’s overall decision to close in-person teaching, but said that she wished there were more clarity, transparency,

 Director of Public Affairs at American University Stacie Burgess advised students “to contact individual faculty members and instructors to discuss arrangements,” if they should have problems in regard to necessary resources to complete their virtual classwork.
 “Faculty are working to be flexible and provide support for students,” she said.

 For students who may have difficulty or the inability to return home so abruptly, President Burwell advises students to contact the Office of Campus Life for help at EmergencyHousing20@american.edu.